ryanirelan/ryanirelan.github.io/_posts/2015-09-24-my-one-use-case-for-apple-watch.markdown

 The Apple Watch, after only three runs using it, is _nearly_ perfect.
 The Sport model holds up to sweat, it's quick to activate so I can see the details of my run (there's a little lag when it calls back to the phone to get the updated data), and, using the Runkeeper app, I can stop and save my workout without pulling out my phone.

+With WatchOS 2 and the availability of heart rate data to third party apps, the appeal of using the watch for running was even greater.

 I wasn't sure I needed an Apple Watch back in the Spring.
 But now I am.
 I plan to wear it on every training run and race.
 Goodbye headphones.